-PARENTS OF STUDENTS WITH DISABILITIES WITH OTHER SCHOOL-AGED CHILDREN IN THE HOME same campus, if the appropriate grade level for the transferring student is offered on that campus.
+PARENTS OF STUDENTS WITH DISABILITIES WITH OTHER SCHOOL-AGED CHILDREN IN THE HOME

+If a student is receiving special education services at a campus outside his or her attendance zone, the parent or guardian may request that any other student residing in the household be transferred to the same campus, if the appropriate grade level for the transferring student is offered on that campus.
 However, the district is not required to provide transportation to the other children in the household.
 The parent or guardian should speak with the principal of the school regarding transportation needs prior to requesting a transfer for any other children in the home.
 [See policy FDB (LOCAL).]